 Getting To Po Toi Island

 The only way to get to Po Toi Island is from Aberdeen or Stanley via ferry.
-The Tsui Wah Ferry Service operates on this route and the timings can be found on their website or the website of the Transport Department.
-Keep in mind that the ferry service is extremely infrequent except on Sunday, when it gets a little better.
+The Tsui Wah Ferry Service operates on this route and the timings can be found on their website.
+Keep in mind that the ferry service is extremely infrequent except on Sundays and public holidays, when it gets a little better.
 So, plan your itinerary well ahead.

 Rock Formations On Po Toi